Thursday, December 10, 2009

 Child:

-productive leaders and effect change in their families and communities.
+This is our passion - children.
+We provide the opportunity for them to become productive leaders and effect change in their families and communities.
 To change a culture, we start with one Child.

 Matters:

-ence."
+To matter is "to have importance or consequence."
 Think of how your own child has significance in your life - you would stop at nothing to protect your child from danger or harm.
 Whether a child attends a school in India or lives in the bush of Africa, that child Matters to us - and we are called to provide them opportunity and hope in Christ.

 The thing I love about what is happening inside of Mission of Mercy is a tremendous resurgence of energy and creativity, despite a troubled economy.
 No expensive outside consulting firms; no high priced designers; just a group of staff members contributing thoughts and ideas.
 An artist, Aaron Crider, has written an awesome song around this theme; a song that will freely distributed soon.
 It is all happening “organically.”